 Justine sits on the Executive Committee of the Women Lawyers Association of NSW.
 In 2019, she led a sub-committee called ‘Welcome to the Law’ aimed at law students and early career lawyers.
 She ran a suite of seminars on written and oral advocacy, court appearances, emotional resilience, mentoring, networking and business development to name a few.

 Justine is also a member of the Carroll & O’Dea Lawyers Diversity Group which aims to advance diversity within the firm.

-Prior to joining Carroll & O’Dea Lawyers Justine worked in a number of hospitals and laboratories, providing her with a unique set of problem solving skills when approaching medical and other legal matters.
+Prior to joining Carroll & O’Dea Lawyers she worked in a number pathology laboratories and private hospitals, providing her with a unique set of problem solving skills when approaching medical and other legal matters.

 Key Professional Achievements

-- Justine holds a Bachelor of Music from the Australian Institute of Music and graduated from the University of Technology in 2015 attaining her Juris Doctor.
+- Awarded a Bachelor of Music from the Australian Institute of Music and graduated in law from the University of Technology in 2015 (Juris Doctor).

-- Justine is a member of the Executive Committee of the Women Lawyers Association of NSW.
+- Executive Committee member of the Women Lawyers Association of NSW.

 - Diversity Group member, Carroll & O’Dea Lawyers.

 - Named one of Compensation Law’s “Rising Stars” along with 17 other legal practitioners across Australia by the Doyle’s Guide to the Australian Legal Profession.